 - India’s per capita meat consumption is one of the lowest in the world.

 - We try and avoid reliance on red meat.

 - Indians, by and large, are carb-centric in dietary habits so transitioning to < 30 gms/day carbs would almost become a nightmare.
-Believe me, Keto diet is not easy.
+Believe me, the Keto diet is not easy.

-- In the absence of animal/poultry proteins for vegetarians, switching directly to Keto diet severely restricts the food options available.
+- In the absence of animal/poultry proteins for vegetarians, switching directly to the Keto diet severely restricts the food options available.